 dont enjoy the benefit of this preventive measure.
 Clearly, parents should

 ask about sealants and ask their dentists to apply themunless the dentist

-has compelling arguments to the contrary.
-Applying sealants is quick: one
+presents compelling arguments to the contrary.
+Applying sealants is quick:

 Our surveys found that sealants typically cost about $50 per tooth; you